 • When bonds mature, or are called, these proceeds are used to buy new bonds with the current higher interest rates.
 This raises the average yield of the fund.

-So just don't be in the herd of scared people doing that, and it won't matter too much this time next year.
-If it's a good bond fund, then this is the best time to buy more shares on sale (which will greatly increase your paycheck later).
+So just don't be in the herd of scared sheeple doing that, and it won't matter too much this time next year.
+If it's a good bond fund, then this is the best time to buy more shares on sale (which will increase your retirement paycheck later).

 • The constant automatic reinvestment of bond coupon interest is used to buy new bonds with the higher interest rates.